CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 IT and Required Trainings
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a list of trainings and services that may or may not be required for your particular situation.
-Check with your PI and lab admins for information about what is most applicable to you.
+The following trainings and services may apply to your work.
+Check with your PI or lab administrator to determine which are required for your role.

 1. Google Apps for UCLA: https://g.ucla.edu/